Home of the Sewalot Site

 In 1869 out came the machine we are concerned with.
 The Prima Donna.
 It was sold from 1869 until 1876.
 It may have been superseded by a New Family Prima Donna similar to the Singer 12k, I have never seen one so I cannot be sure of this.

-The Whight & Mann New England machine probably bought from James Weir as it has his patented tensioner and early straight-cut gears.
-Circa 1870.
+The Whight & Mann New England machine probably bought from James Weir or Chas Raymond, circa 1870.

 In 1875 the Whight & Mann Little Darling sewing machine was born.
 1876 was a good year for Whight & Mann winning there only gold medal at the International Manchester Exhibition.